 Resource Room Programs: Provide supplemental instruction to special education students.
 No credit for coursework may be awarded as a result of Resource Room instruction.
-Students are grouped according to need in Resource Rooms with a 5:1 ratio (five students to one special education teacher).
+Students are grouped according to need in Resource Rooms with a maximum 5:1 ratio (five students to one special education teacher).
 The program must be recommended for at least three hours per week but cannot exceed 50% of the instructional day.
 A maximum of twenty students with educational disabilities may be assigned to each resource room teacher in grades K-6 and twenty-five students in grades 7-12.
 The Resource Room offers support services for the student who struggles to acquire certain skills in the general education setting.
 Students develop knowledge in their deficit areas, learning strategies, study skills, and test taking skills to enhance their success in the general education classroom.
 Students may receive Consultant Teacher service within the general education classroom in addition to resource room service for a minimum of three hours per week.

-• Resource Room/Consultant Teachers on Staff
+Resource Room/Consultant Teachers on Staff

-0 Full Time Special Education Teacher Grades K-5 0 Full Time Special Education Teacher Grades K-5 0 Full Time Special Education Teacher Grades 6-12 0 Full Time Special Education Teacher Grades 6-12 0 Full Time Special Education Teacher Grades 6-12
+0 3 Full Time Special Education Teachers Grades K-5 0 3 Full Time Special Education Teacher Grades 6-12

+• 3 Full Time Special Education Teacher

 Special Class: Refers to primary instruction specially designed to meet the needs of students in a setting separate from their general education peers.
 Students are recommended for special class instruction when the CSE determines that they can no longer succeed academically in a regular classroom with supplemental aides or support services due to their individual needs.
 Special class programming is intended to be recommended for as long as students need it, but the goal is to move students to a less restrictive program option.
-Students in DeRuyter Central School who receive special class services do not receive these services for the entirety of their school day.
+Students in DeRuyter Central School who receive special class services do not receive these services for the entirety of their school day, but rather for one specific subject area deemed to be an area of intense need (ie: math or reading).
 These services may be provided in conjunction with resource room and consultant teacher services.

 BOCES Special Class: Programs are used to augment the continuum of services offered in the district.
 The CSE considers BOCES programs when a student's instructional and/ or management needs require a unique type of program not available in the district.
 The CSE may consider a neighboring district, however, typically these students require BOCES placement.

 Students are grouped according to need within the following configurations:

-- 12:1:1 Twelve students and one teacher, plus one teaching assistant - o BOCES Non-Categorical Programs (management needs) - 8:1:1 Eight students and one teacher plus, one teaching assistant - o BOCES Emotionally Disabled Programs (intensive management needs) - 12:1+3:1 Twelve students and one teacher, plus one staff for every three students (teaching assistant, teacher aide, or related service provider) - o Severe and multiple disabilities
+• 12:1:1 Twelve students and one teacher, plus one teaching assistant

+- BOCES Non-Categorical Programs (management needs) - 8:1:1 Eight students and one teacher plus, one teaching assistant - o BOCES Emotionally Disabled Programs (intensive management needs) - 12:1+3:1 Twelve students and one teacher, plus one staff for every three students (teaching assistant, teacher aide, or related service provider) - Severe and multiple disabilities

-The district currently has four students placed in BOCES Special Class programs.
+The District currently has five students placed in BOCES Special Class programs.

-Special Education Day Schools and Residential Schools Approved by the Commissioner:

-This is occasionally used to meet the needs of very unique students with disabilities, usually, but not always, involving serious mental health and severe behavior needs.
+Special Education Day Schools and Residential Schools Approved by the Commissioner: This is occasionally used to meet the needs of very unique students with disabilities, usually, but not always, involving serious mental health and severe behavior needs.
 Services are available twelve months per year.
 The CSE maintains a list and description of programs approved by the Commissioner in the event that a student's needs cannot be met in a less restrictive setting.
-The district currently has two students in a placement from this category.
+The District currently has two students in a placement from this category.